GDQuest/website/content/tutorial/godot/2D/character-customization/index.md

 signal sprite_changed(texture)
 ```

-We need an array to hold all the possible texture the user can choose.
+We need an array to hold all the possible textures the user can choose.
 We also need an integer to hold the index of the currently selected texture in the array.
 Let's declare an empty array called `_sprites`, and an integer called `_index`.
 Every time we change the `_index` value, we also want to update the texture.
 In other words, the index and the texture are tied to one another.
 Using a setter function makes it explicit that the process is tied to the property.

 ```gd
 var _sprites := []